-- After the operation, once you are fully awake, you will be moved to a bed in the hospital or intensive care unit. - Your treatment team will carefully look after and check the flap by: - o carefully checking the colour and warmth of the flap. - o Using a Doppler (special ultrasound) to listed to the blood flowing through the flap - Occasionally pricking or scratching the flap to check that it bleeds.
-Don't worry this will not hurt because the flap does not have any feeling. - o Keeping your head in a neutral (straight position) while you sleep to prevent the blood vessels from kinking - The flap is checked every hour for a few days so that if a clot develops and there is not enough blood flow, this can be fixed immediately before the flap fails (dies). - Your anaesthetist and surgical team will give you medicine to help control any pain and nausea after the operation. - You may have surgical drains from the site of the operation to allow blood or fluid to escape and prevent swelling.
+- After the operation, once you are fully awake, you will be moved to a bed in the hospital or intensive care unit. - Your treatment team will carefully look after and check the flap by: - o carefully checking the colour and warmth of the flap - o using a Doppler (special ultrasound) to check the blood flowing through the flap - o occasionally pricking or scratching the flap to check that it bleeds.
+Don't worry this will not hurt because the flap does not have any feeling. - o keeping your head in a neutral (straight position) while you are asleep to prevent the blood vessels from kinking. - The flap is checked every hour for a few days so that if a clot develops, or there is not enough blood flow, this can be fixed immediately before the flap fails (dies). - Your anaesthetist and surgical team will give you medicine to help control any pain and nausea after the operation. - You may have surgical drains from the site of the operation to allow blood or lymphatic fluid to escape and prevent swelling.
 These will be removed before you go home. - Your anaesthetist and surgical team will give you medicine to help control any pain and nausea after the operation.
-You may also have a button to push that delivers strong pain killers (patient controlled analgesia, or PCA), or you may have to ask the nurse for extra pain medication. - You may have a drip in your arm to provide fluid and a feeding tube to help you receive nutrition.
+You may also have a button to push that delivers strong pain killers (patient controlled analgesia, or PCA), or you may have to ask the nurse for extra pain medication.
+Ensure you take pain relief medications as prescribed by your doctor and speak to you cancer care team if the pain is not under control, gets worse of if the medication causes any side effects.
+You may want to download further information about pain management, which is available on the Head and Neck Cancer Australia website.

+- You may have a drip in your arm to provide fluid and a feeding tube to help you receive nutrition.
 The drips and tubes will be removed when they are no longer needed and before you go home. - You may have a breathing tube in your lower neck to assist you breathing.
 This is called a tracheostomy and is usually temporary.
 This will make it difficult to talk, and you may need to write things down that you want to say to people.
-It is useful to have a pen and paper, mini white board or iPad/tablet in hospital to write down anything you want to say.

-- Tracheostomy tubes need to be suctioned regularly to stop them clogging with phlegm and mucus.
+It is useful to have a pen and paper, mini white board or iPad/tablet in hospital to write down anything you want to say. - Tracheostomy tubes need to be suctioned regularly to stop them clogging with phlegm and mucus.
 This will make you cough and it can feel uncomfortable to start with.
 Visit the Head and Neck Cancer Australia website for further information on Tracheostomy. - It can be very difficult to sleep in the first two days after surgery because of everything going on.
 You might feel tired, fatigued, upset and get a bit irritated with people trying to help you.
 This is normal but it helps to prepare yourself so you don't get too frustrated. - Most patients stay in hospital for around 1-2 weeks.

-POSSIBLE RISKS OF RECONSTRUCTIVE SURGERY USING BONY FREE FLAPS
+POSSIBLE RISKS OF RECONSTRUCTIVE SURGERY USING SOFT TISSUE FREE FLAP